Omkar-Sathe/EEG-Emotion-Prediction/README.md

 # EEG-Emotion-Prediction

-Use EEG data to predict emotions of the subject
+Use EEG brain wave data to predict the emotions of the subject.